mocar27/MIMUW/II semester/ipp/README.md

 * Getting reverse redirections - getting all phones that are redirected to given number.
 * Removing and quickly, linearly, deleting whole Trie structure, depending on the number of nodes in the Trie.

+Project is organized, readable and easily modifiable.
+Whole documentation was made using the Doxygen software.

 ### Labyrinth (Labirynt)